I will ponder your works and meditate on your mighty deeds. Psalm 77:12

 Paul’s Suffering for the Church

-24 Now I rejoice in my sufferings for your sake, and fill up on my part that which is lacking of the afflictions of Christ in my flesh for his body’s sake, which is the assembly.
-25 I was made its servant according to the stewardship of God which was given me toward you to fulfill the word of God, 26 the mystery which has been hidden for ages and generations, but now it has been revealed to his saints.
-27 To them God was pleased to make known what are the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory.
+24 Now I rejoice in my sufferings for your sake and fill up on my part that which is lacking of the afflictions of Christ in my flesh for his body’s sake, which is the church.
+25 I was made its servant according to the stewardship of God which was given to me toward you to fulfill the word of God, 26 the mystery which has been hidden for ages and generations, but now it has been revealed to his saints.
+27 To them, God was pleased to make known what are the riches of the glory of this mystery among the Gentiles, which is Christ in you, the hope of glory.

 28 We proclaim him, admonishing every man and teaching every man in all wisdom, that we may present every man perfect in Christ Jesus, 29 for which I also labor, striving by his power and energy, which works in me mightily.